 Not everyone plans a big vacation trip when the kids are out of school during Spring Break.
-It is, however, a great opportunity for some family time, especially if you can get a day or two off for a special adventure with the family.
+It is, however, a great opportunity for some family time, especially if you can get a day or two off for a special adventure with the kids.

-Golfland/SunSplash will have race cars, bumper boats, laser tag and miniature golf and three water slides open during Spring Break.
+Wet 'n' Wild opens on a limited basis for the Spring Break season, and the Golfland and SunSplash parks will have race cars, bumper boats, laser tag, miniature golf, and three water slides open during Spring Break.

 During Spring Break there are always festivals or special events going on in and around Phoenix.
-Here's what's happening in March.

 The Phoenix Zoo is located in Papago Park in central Phoenix.
 It's easy to get to from all directions, and it is a lovely zoo, especially on a day when it isn't too hot.
 Get there early on those warmer, sunny days.

 If you haven't been to Wildlife World Zoo and Aquarium, you might want to give that a try for a change of pace.
 They are more focused on exotic animals and located on the west side of town in Litchfield Park.

 The fish are jumping at SeaLife Arizona where you can get up close and personal with seahorses, sharks, rays, tropical fish, and the sea turtle, Ziva.
 SeaLife Arizona is in Tempe.

 OdySea Aquarium in Scottsdale has 200,000 square feet of aquatic entertainment and education.
 Daily events at Odysea Aquarium include feedings, caretaker interactions with the animals, and Q&A sessions with aquarists.

 Right next door to OdySea Aquarium you can mingle with the butterflies in climate-controlled comfort at Butterfly Wonderland.
 The butterfly conservatory, the highlight of any visit to Butterfly Wonderland, is 10,000 square feet of rainforest, complete with a koi pond and a butterfly bench for family photo opportunities.